clbarrell/pmd_app/README.md

 - Fix the jquery that changed the project->contact list.
 Wasn't recording any values in the form
 - `Show` pages
-  - For projects (#1 prioritity)
-    - Include a link / partial of all relevant splits & user's associatied
-    - Have a 'new project' button floating top right
   - For clients
     - Include associatied contacts & list of projects
 - Clients - make it obvious / requried to have at least 1 contact.
 Redirect to `new_contact(client_id : @client.id)` once client created?